 - Clients moving into or establishing independent accommodation;

 - Clients moving out of incarceration or alcohol/drug treatment facilities or programs;

 - Clients whose accommodation arrangements may be at risk of breaking down or clients who are homeless or precariously housed.

 - Emergency Housing Fund Program

-- Tenant Wisdom Courses: Teaching you about negotiating with landlords, finding accommodation, learning your rights and responsibilities, and more.
+- Tenant Wisdom Courses: Teaching clients about negotiating with landlords, finding accommodation, learning rights and responsibilities, and more.
 The course focuses on landlord and tenant relationships, problem solving, conflict resolution and communication skills as well as on basic life skills necessary for finding and maintaining adequate housing.
-Blood Ties offers the course periodically.
+Blood Ties offers the course one to two times annually.

 Contact our Housing Navigator (867) 334-4790 or firstname.lastname@example.org for information about the next course dates.

 Click here for the Tenant Wisdom Workbook.

 - The Steve Cardiff House: Transitional supportive housing.